ClaytonFarr/justship/README.md

 ### Production

-1. Have / get a domain name
+1. (Optional) Have or get a domain name
 2. Setup mail service with **[Postmark](https://postmarkapp.com/)**
    - create new account OR access existing account
    - go to 'API Tokens': copy 'Server API token'